The three key steps to the skyscraper technique included:

 One great thing about BuzzSumo's Content Analyzer is that you can see the date the post was originally published – even if it is hidden on the actual article or has since been updated.

-From this I can see that the Hubspot "zenith content" I want to beat is showing as a fresh piece of content on Google, published a month before this blog.
+From this I can see that the Hubspot "zenith content" I want to beat is showing as a piece of content on Google published in 2021.

 However, BuzzSumo’s Content Analyzer tells a different story, showing a publication date as far back as 2015.

 There are three ways of looking at this:

 Skyscraper content that tends to work really well includes original research / theories, proprietary data, comprehensive studies and regular reports.